dclutr/create-html-gallery/README.md

 # create-html-gallery
-A tool to create a gallery that can be opened in browser.
+A script to create a gallery that can be opened in browser.
 The files in the repository other than `create.sh` are not required

 A sample gallery created from the script is available at https://dclutr.github.io/create-html-gallery/